Hiroshi Yoshida: Biography

+Despite the break, in 1924 Watanabe asked Yoshida, who was about to travel to the United States to sell his own work, to include some of Watanabe's shin-hanga prints in his catalogue there; the prints sold so well abroad that Watanabe subsequently focused his efforts on the American market.
+Yoshida later organized, together with the museum directors J. Arthur MacLean and his former student Dorothy Lillian Blair, two exhibitions of shin-hanga at the Toledo Museum of Art in Ohio, in 1930 and 1936, the first major exhibitions abroad devoted exclusively to the new prints, and a turning point in their commercial success, since visitors on the touring show could order prints through Yoshida, who would in turn contact Watanabe.

 In 1923, Yoshida made a third travel to the U.S. to sell the few works left after the earthquake.
 His prints were well received in the U.S. and he held exhibitions all over the country from his base in Boston.
 His travel to the United States made him aware of the high reputation of Japanese woodblock prints and he set out to create new woodblock prints that would combine the traditional Japanese technique of ukiyo-e with the realistic expression of Western-style painting (yōga).

 In 1925, he hired a group of professional carvers and printers, and established his own studio.
 Prints were made under his close supervision.
+The first seventeen prints issued by his new studio all depicted non-Japanese subjects, and throughout his career Yoshida continued to produce both Japanese and foreign scenes in a picturesque and highly popular style.
 Yoshida combined the ukiyo-e collaborative system with the sōsaku-hanga principle of "artist's prints", and formed a third school, separating himself from the shin-hanga and sōsaku-hanga movement.

 In 1925, he started the series Europe and the series The United States and published works like The Grand Canyon.
 In 1926, he published 41 prints, the year in which he produced the most prints in his life.
 In that year, he started the series Seto Inland Sea, of which Glittering Sea was published in the same year.
 He also published the series Twelve Scenes in the Japan Alps and three prints from the series Ten Views of Mount Fuji in the same year.
 In 1928, he published the series Southern Japan Alps and the remaining seven works from the series Ten Views of Mount Fuji.